William Kamm

 William Kamm, also known as "The Little Pebble" (born 1950 in Cologne, West Germany), is the founder and leader of a religious group in Australia called the "Order of St Charbel" (or sometimes referred to as "The Community") named after the Maronite saint Charbel Makhlouf.
-The Order of St Charbel is considered as a Christian sect and a fringe religious grouping.
-His religious order claims to be part of the Roman Catholic Church, but the Maronite Church and the Holy See do not regard the group as being part of Roman Catholicism.
-He was released from prison after serving 9 years of a 10-year prison term for the rape and assault of a teenager.
+Even as a fringe Christian sect, he claims his order is a part of the Roman Catholic Church while the Maronite Church and the Holy See do not regard the group as being part of Roman Catholicism.
+He was released from prison after serving 9 years of a 10-year prison sentence/term for the rape and assault of a teenager.